 Although we are a private duty, non-skilled agency, we do have nurses on staff offering Medication Setups and Reminders, Blood Pressure Checks, and Sugar Monitoring, along with Higher Acuity Skills, Colostomy Bags, Tube Feeding, and Minor Wound Care.

 However, in conjunction with our partners, we also offer Skilled Nursing Services, Speech-Language Pathology, Medical Social Services, Wound Care, At Home Laboratory Services, Physical Therapy, and Occupational Therapy.

-Feeding, Walks, Litter Box Care and Play are all things that we can help with.
+Pet care such as feeding, Walks, Litter Box Care, and Play are all things that we can help with.
 We also provide transportation to the Vet and Groomer, when needed.
 This will ensure that the client is able to keep their best friends right at home.

 Meal Preparation and Diet Monitoring

 Meal preparation and diet monitoring are very important to the health and wellbeing of the human body.